 Strengthen referral networks

-Augment the services of local obstetricians and other specialists in your community.
-Enable patients with complex conditions like preterm labor, fetal abnormalities, multiple births, genetic concerns and other complications to receive care close to home.
+Augment the availability of MFM services to clinicians and other specialists in your community, enabling patients to receive care close to home.

 Access the resources of our national network of health care and business experts.
 Find answers and guidance by tapping into our seasoned team of health care leaders.

 Complex, high-risk pregnancies require specialized expertise to manage the health and well-being of expectant mothers and their developing babies.
 Our maternal-fetal medicine (MFM) specialists are obstetricians who have completed several years of additional education and training, qualifying them to manage patients with various challenging conditions that transcend general obstetrics.

 Our team of MFM specialists cares for nearly 200,000 patients a year, providing quality care throughout a mother’s pregnancy, as well as during delivery and shortly afterward.
 Offering this level of uninterrupted specialty care helps ensure the best possible outcomes for moms and their unborn babies.